 Peter Pan (1953)

-Peter Pan: Second star to the right and straight on till morning.
+Peter Pan: There it is, Wendy; second star to the right and straight on till morning.

 Wendy: He can fly!